keboola/connection-docs/templates/kai-sql-bot/kai-sql-bot.md

 Ideal for both SQL novices and experts, this app revolutionizes the way you interact with your data and replaces traditional querying methods with **real-time, AI-assisted data insights**.
 You can now dive into your Snowflake data with ease and efficiency like never before.

-We will guide you through the process of building the UA and GA4 Comparison app using a predefined template.
+We will guide you through the process of building the Kai SQL Bot app using a predefined template.

 ## How to Use Template
 To begin, click on **Templates** in the top menu, and then select **Add Template**.